Baptism of a child

 - Attend the Baptism.
 You will be asked to arrive about fifteen minutes before the service.
 The services lasts around 30-40 minutes.

-Finally you need to know there is no charge to have your child baptised.
+Finally you need to know there is no fee to have your child baptised.
 We do ask you to consider making a donation as this helps us keep the church warm and in good repair.

 If you have read all of this and are not sure if baptism is the right route for you, but you want to do something to say thank you for the safe arrival of your little one you may like to consider a Service of Thanksgiving.